Tasso: lamento e trionfo

 Tasso: lamento e trionfo (Tasso: Lament and Triumph), S. 96, was composed by Franz Liszt in 1849, revising it in 1850–51 and again in 1854.
 It is numbered No. 2 in his cycle of 13 symphonic poems written during his Weimar period.

 Overview

 Composition

 Liszt's first sketch for this work is dated August 1, 1849.
-He had heard the principal theme for Tasso in Venice, Italy several years earlier, however, using it in the 1840 version of his piano piece "Chant do Goldolier" in Venezia e Napoli.
+He had heard the principal theme for Tasso in Venice, Italy several years earlier, however, using it in the 1840 version of his piano piece "Chant du Gondolier" in Venezia e Napoli.
 Liszt completed the 1849 version of Tasso as an overture in two sections, giving it to August Conradi to orchestrate.
 This version was performed in Weimar, Germany on the centennial of Johann Wolfgang von Goethe's birth as an overture to his drama Torquato Tasso.
 Liszt later corrected Conradi's score and had Joachim Raff produce a new score in 1850–51.
 Liszt then revised this score extensively, adding a central section.
 This version was performed on April 19, 1854 in Weimar, conducted by Liszt.